DillonBaird/NanoTrack/README.md

 4. **Update NanoTrack URLs:** Ensure that all NanoTrack URLs in your project are updated to `https`.

 By following these steps, you can significantly enhance the security of your NanoTrack implementation with minimal effort.

+## ⚠️ Limitations of Pixel Tracking

+While NanoTrack provides a streamlined and efficient approach to web analytics, it's important for users to understand the inherent limitations of pixel tracking technology.
+This understanding will help in determining the best use cases for NanoTrack and how it complements other analytics tools.

+### Caching Challenges
+- **Impact on Repeat Tracking:** Caching mechanisms in browsers and networks can impact the ability to track repeat visits accurately.
+When a tracking pixel is cached, subsequent requests may not reach the server, leading to undercounting of user interactions.
+- **NanoTrack's Mitigation Efforts:** Although NanoTrack implements strategies to minimize caching effects (such as cache-busting techniques), it's crucial to acknowledge that these methods can't completely eliminate the impact of caching on analytics.

+### Comparison with Standard Analytics
+- **Not a Full Replacement:** Given the limitations posed by caching and the nature of pixel tracking, NanoTrack is not a 1-to-1 replacement for standard, JavaScript-heavy analytics solutions.
+- **Solid Alternative with Right Implementation:** However, with the right implementation and understanding of its limitations, NanoTrack can serve as a solid alternative or complement to traditional analytics tools, especially in scenarios where lightweight and unobtrusive tracking is desired.

+### Ideal Use Cases
+- **Email Open Tracking:** Perfect for environments where embedding JavaScript is not feasible, such as tracking email opens.
+- **Basic Pageview Tracking:** Well-suited for simple pageview tracking, where detailed user interactions are not the primary focus.
+- **Complement to Standard Analytics:** Can be used alongside more comprehensive analytics solutions to provide additional insights without adding significant load to your web pages.

+Understanding these limitations is key to leveraging NanoTrack effectively.
+It’s designed to offer a balance between performance and tracking capabilities, catering to specific scenarios where a lightweight and ethical approach to analytics is preferred.

 ## 📏 NanoTrack vs. Google Analytics: A Comparison in Efficiency and Size